 This skill will read the most recent book in the Kindle library, starting from the most recent page.
 Alexa’s voice will read the text, as opposed to another audio recording.
 It can also start from the beginning of chapters if needed.
-I tested this skill with a Harry Potter book and found that Alexa pronounced words correctly and it was easy to follow along.
+I tested this skill with a fantasy book and found that Alexa pronounced words correctly and it was easy to follow along.
 The book must support text-to-speech in order for this to work, though almost all titles support it.
 The only title I’ve seen that doesn’t support text-to-speech is my Java textbook.

 Alexa, read me a bedtime story